bigmoves/quickslice/docs/guides/joins.md

 ### Unique vs Non-Unique DID Joins

-Some collections have exactly one record per DID (like profiles with a `literal:self` key).
+Some collections have one record per DID (like profiles with a `literal:self` key).
 These return a single object:

 ```graphql
 appBskyActorProfileByDid {